accepton/accepton-apple/docs/configure/billing_shipping_autofill_hints.md

-#Autofill hints
+#Shipping, billing and Autofill hints
-In the above example, under [Use It!](#use-it), an optional setting called `userInfo` is left blank.
-This is where you may set auto-fill hints and require that certain information, like shipping information, be requested.
-The available options are demo'd in this example.
+In both the storyboard and pure-code only examples, the `AcceptOnViewController` was configured and had an optional `userInfo` parameter.
+This parameter can be configured with a set of auto-fill hints that will automatically fill out fields when applicable and can configure whether or not billing & shipping should be collected.

 ```swift
 //--------------------------------------------------------------------------------